 Do I have to quarantine in the UK on return from The Maldives?

-The Maldives is currently on the Amber List moving to the combined Green/Amber “GO” list from 4th October.
-This means that (as of 4th October 2021) double vaccinated travellers only need to fill in a passenger locator form before returning to the UK and take a test on Day 2 back in the UK.
-At present, the Day 2 test needs to be a PCR test although the UK government have indicated that by the end of October this will change to a cheaper lateral flow test.
+The Maldives is currently on the “GO” list.
+This means that (as of 4th October 2021) double vaccinated travellers only needed to fill in a passenger locator form before returning to the UK and take a lateral flow test on or before Day 2 back in the UK.

 If you’re not double vaccinated, then the old “Amber List” rules will apply.
 You’ll still need to take a test before you return and pay for Day 2 and Day 8 tests on return.
 You will also be expected to isolate at home for 10 days on return, but you can test to release on Day 5.